FinTech-Innovations/fintech-innovations.github.io/index.md

 # About the Lab

-Welcome to the FinTech Lab @ LSU!
+Welcome to the FinTech Innovations Group!

 This lab is a cloud-based, modern laboratory environment for the study of technological innovations in the finance industry.